Metrobank Scholarship Programs

 A 4-year scholarship program which started in 2005 in partnership with Pacific Paint “Boysen” Philippines.

-To date, MBFI-Boysen Scholarship Program has already produced a total of 75 graduates and has awarded a total of 101 scholarship grants to 2nd year college students from the University of Santo Tomas and University of the Philippines-Diliman.
+In the last 15 years, MBFI-Boysen Scholarship Program has already produced a total of 103 graduates and has awarded a total of 113 scholarship grants to 2nd year college students from the UP Diliman and UST.